Many times, homeowners delay acting on roof replacement when they know they should due to the financial costs involved.

 Plus, the old shingles below cause problems.
 They make your roof heavier, and roof deck boards may sag under the weight.
 They telegraph onto the layer above them and prevent it from laying fully flat – this shortens the life of shingles.
 And two layers of shingles make it more difficult to find and fix any future roof leaks.

 5. Storm Damage Becomes More Likely

 There’s no doubt about it.
 When you hear a major Florida storm is on the way to your area, you feel a lot better about it knowing you have new, tougher roofing on your rooftop.

 Old roofing is more easily damaged in a storm.
 And storm damage to roofing can be a major cost.
 Far better to be prepared before the storm ever pops up on the radar screen weather forecast, because you already ordered professional roof replacement for your home!

 6. Denial of Roof Damage Insurance Claims

-But once roofing is past its warranty or past a specific age that your insurer specifies, or is not up to a particular standard in regard to its condition – it is possible that roof damage claims will not be accepted.
-Or, the amount of the coverage may be diminished.
+Once roofing is past its warranty or past a specific age that your insurer specifies, or is not up to a particular standard in regard to its condition, it is possible that roof damage claims will not be accepted.
+Or, the amount of coverage may be diminished.
 It is even possible that an insurer will refuse to cover old roofing at all in certain extreme cases.